'Bat Out of Hell' singer Meat Loaf dies aged 74 | Entertainment

 "Like a bat out of hell I'll be gone when the morning comes; When the night is over, like a bat out of hell, I'll be gone, gone, gone," Meat Loaf sang in "Bat Out of Hell" , with a passion that became his hallmark.
 The singer died with his wife by his side.
 His daughters, Pearl and Amanda, had been with him in his final hours.
 No cause of death was immediately disclosed.

-He toured extensively in the 1980s but chart success deserted him until he collaborated again with Steinman on a sequel to his debut, "Bat Out of Hell II: Back into Hell", in 1993.
-The comeback included "I'd Do Anything for Love (But I Won't Do That)", which topped the charts in 27 countries, including seven weeks at number one in Britain.
+He toured extensively in the 1980s but chart success deserted him early in that decade until he collaborated again with Steinman on a sequel to his debut, "Bat Out of Hell II: Back into Hell", in 1993.
+The comeback included "I'd Do Anything for Love (But I Won't Do That)", which topped the charts in 28 countries, including for seven weeks in Britain.

 Steinman died in April last year.
 Meat Loaf treated interviews as a performance, spinning elaborate tales about his life, including the origin of his stage name, some of which referenced teenage taunts about his size.